Simulating Transient Noise Bursts in LIGO with gengli: Implemented features

 \subsection{{Selecting generations}}

+In \cite{Lopez:2022lkd}, it was shown that the generated glitches have the same statistical properties as the training population.
+However, the training data may (and most likely do) contain anomalous glitches that our model has also learnt to generate (see Section IV of \cite{Lopez:2022lkd}).
+In this work, we propose a novel method to filter anomalous glitches.

-As for any random distributed quantity, any randomly generated glitch comes with a different degree of ``similarity" with respect to the statistical distribution.
-We want to make this notion mathematically precise and define an anomaly percentile for each randomly generated glitch.
-Following our previous work, we consider three distances between a pair of glitches: \begin{itemize} \item Wasserstein distance $d_W$: a standard measure of distance between distributions, commonly employed in ML. \item Mis-match $d_{mm}$: a measure of distance based on the details of the filtering, standard in the GW field. \item Cross covariance $d_{cc}$: we employ the quantity $1-k$, where $k$ is the normalized cross-covariance as defined in \cite{Lopez:2022lkd}. \end{itemize}
+To make this intuition mathematically precise, we start by considering three different measures of distances between an arbitrary pair of glitches:

+\begin{itemize} \item Wasserstein distance $d_W$: a standard measure of distance between distributions, commonly employed in ML. \item Mis-match $d_{mm}$: a measure of distance based on the details of the filtering, standard in the GW field. \item Cross covariance $d_{cc}$: we employ the quantity $1-k$, where $k$ is the normalized cross-covariance as defined in \cite{Lopez:2022lkd}. \end{itemize}

-We then generate a benchmark set of $N_b$ glitches from the generator.
+We then populate a benchmark set of $N_b$ glitches with samples from the generator.
 For each of the $\frac{N_b(N_b-1)}{2}$ pairs of glitches in the benchmark set, we compute the three distances above.
-In Fig. \ref{fig:benchmark} we show the distribution for a population of $N_b = 1000$.
+In Fig. \ref{fig:benchmark} we show the distribution for the three distances for a population of $N_b = 1000$.

-For each new glitch being generated, we compute the set of average distances $(d_W, d_{mm}, d_{cc})$ between the glitch and the benchmark set and we measure the set of percentiles $(p_W, p_{mm}, d_{cc})$ of each of the distances with respect to the benchmark distances.
-The triple $(p_W, p_{mm}, d_{cc})$ is our novelty measure for the glitch.
-This allow us to filter glitches based on an anomaly score interval $[p_{min}, p_{max}]$.
-The code will output only glitches for which {\it all} the three anomaly scores lie within the given interval.
+For each new glitch being generated, we compute the set of average distances $(d_W, d_{mm}, d_{cc})$ between the glitch and the benchmark set, and we measure the set of percentiles $(p_W, p_{mm}, d_{cc})$ against the benchmark distances.
+The triplet $(p_W, p_{mm}, d_{cc})$ is our novelty measure for the glitch that will be used to filter glitches based on an anomaly score interval $[p_{min}, p_{max}]$.
+The code will output only glitches for which {\it all} the three anomaly scores lie within the interval.